-(A) "Main Building."
-See Building, Main.

-(B)(1) "Major Public Works" and "Major Energy Facility" Facilities means facilities an energy facility as defined in PRC §30107 that costs more than one hundred thousand dollars (\$100,000.00), with based on with an automatic annual increase in accordance with the Engineering News Record Construction Cost Index since 1982, except for those major energy facilities governed by the provisions of Public Resources Code Sections 30610 (Exempt Development), 30610.5, 30611, or 3062430625.

-(C) "Major Public Works" means (1) a public works facility as defined in PRC §30114 that (a) costs more than one hundred thousand dollars (\$100,000.00), with based on with an automatic annual increase in accordance with the Engineering News Record Construction Cost Index since 1982, except for those major public works that are governed by the provisions of Public Resources Code Sections 30610, 30610.5, 30611, or 3062430625.
+- (A) Main Building.
+See Building, Main. - (B) "Major Energy Facility" means an energy facility as defined in PRC §30107 that costs more than one hundred thousand dollars (\$100,000.00), with an automatic annual increase in accordance with the Engineering News Record Construction Cost Index since 1982, except for those major energy facilities governed by the provisions of Public Resources Code Sections 30610 (Exempt Development), 30610.5, 30611, or 30624. - (C) "Major Public Works" means (1) a public works facility as defined in PRC §30114 that (a) costs more than one hundred thousand dollars (\$100,000.00), with an automatic annual increase in accordance with the Engineering News Record Construction Cost Index since 1982, except for those major public works that are governed by the provisions of Public Resources Code Sections 30610, 30610.5, 30611, or 30624.
 (2) Notwithstanding the criteria in Section 20.608.032(C)(1), "major public works" also means a publicly financed recreational facility that serves, affects, or otherwise impacts regional or statewide use of the coast by increasing or decreasing public recreational opportunities or facilities.